-- K6 A detailed knowledge and critical understanding of a range of influences on psychological development, functioning and behaviour and how these are theorised and applied across the core domains of biological psychology, cognitive psychology, developmental psychology, individual differences, social psychology and conceptual and historical issues in psychology; - K7 A detailed knowledge and critical understanding of a range of approaches to psychological and counselling/psychotherapeutic research and competence in the design, collection and analysis of different types of data. - K8 A detailed knowledge of factors that influence research, policy and practice within psychology settings - K9 Personal, professional and ethical issues that impact on therapeutic practice including in depth skills in reflexivity
+K6 a detailed knowledge and critical understanding of a range of influences on psychological development, functioning and behavior and how these are theorised and applied across the core domains of biological psychology, cognitive psychology, developmental psychology, individual differences, social psychology and conceptual and historical issues in psychology;

+K7 a detailed knowledge and critical understanding of a range of approaches to psychological research and competence in the design, collection and analysis of different types of psychological data.

+K8 a detailed knowledge of factors that influence research, policy and practice within psychology settings.